Reflection on the UN’s work in Georgia and Goals for United Nations Day

 What are the areas of development that the Pact for the Future will bring to Georgia and how will it be implemented?

 All the themes of the Pact are relevant for Georgia, including peace, security, sustainable development and climate change, as well as digital cooperation, human right, gender and youth, and transformation of global governance.
 The Pact is focused on addressing climate changes, which aims to mobilize funds for renewable energy and adaptation.
 This is especially relevant for Georgia where reducing carbon footprints is essential for sustainable development.
-The Pact promotes the use of digital technology to improve governance and facilitate growth.
+The Pact promotes the use of digital to improve governance and facilitate growth.
 In Georgia, initiatives could be taken to improve digital infrastructure, which can be crucial for healthcare.
 It can also ensure a broader access to services, online resources, and innovation.
 This creates social equity and economic opportunity.
 The Pact emphasizes the commitment to achieve the SDGs which aligns with ongoing UN efforts to enhance social equity in Georgia.
 This includes mobilizing resources, and strengthening stakeholder partnership to advance development goals.

 The Pact for the Future is a comprehensive roadmap for addressing global issues and inequities with an inclusive lens.
 The Pact for the Future focuses on digital cooperation, intergenerational injustice, youth empowerment, human rights and financial inclusion.
 It aims to address current challenges and strengthen societal resilience in the face of future economic, environmental and social shocks.
 This initiative will revitalize the Sustainable Development Goals and build on existing efforts.